ctreffe/mortimer/deploy/docker/README.md

 # Mortimer Docker assets

 This directory contains Docker resources for running Mortimer with a properly configured MongoDB instance.
-The focus here is providing a secure, reusable MongoDB service that mirrors production expectations.
-A follow-up step can add the Mortimer web application container to the same stack.
+Phase 1 produced the Mortimer application image; in Phase 2 the compose stack now wires it together with MongoDB.

 ## Files

-- `docker-compose.yml` – spins up a MongoDB 7 container with authentication,
+- `docker-compose.yml` – starts MongoDB 7 **and** the Mortimer Gunicorn image,
-  health checks, and persistent storage.
+  wiring them onto private/internal networks.
+It also provisions named volumes for MongoDB data, Mortimer's writable instance folder (experiment files), optional user uploads, and Mortimer's rotating logs so this state survives container rebuilds.
 - `.env.example` – template for the environment variables consumed by the Compose file.
 Copy it to `.env` and adjust the secrets before starting the stack.